BardicDefense/purple-hack/README.md

 Mages learn one random spell each time they gain a level from a random school they can access (plus another spell if a specialist).
 If the caster has just gained access to a new spell level, the spell(s) are from that level.
 They can also gain access to new spells via the following methods:

 - **Binding**: Anyone that can read Mithric can read a spellbook or scroll to see what it is, but you cannot prepare and thus cast a spell until you have bound it to you.
 Only spells from schools the caster can access can be bound.
-Binding a spell takes 1 week + 100d. per level of the spell, and a successful Moderate (Arc x2) check, rolled at the end of the binding period; apply +2 if a specialist is binding a spell from their specialist school.
+Binding a spell takes 1 day + 100d. per level of the spell, and a successful Arcana ability check, applying the ability modifier twice, rolled at the end of the binding period; apply +1 if a specialist is binding a spell from their specialist school.
 Failure means the spell is permanently erased from the source scroll or spellbook.
 Success means that the spell has been copied to your own spellbook, and that a permanent bond between the caster and spell has been created: you can always write the spell into a spellbook or scroll, even if you don't have another written copy on hand to reference or have the spell prepared for casting.
 - **Research**: Casters can research new spells.
-These can be variants of spells the caster already knows--a Hard (Arc) check--spells the caster has witnessed being cast--a Very Hard (Arc) check--or spells the caster has only heard of--a Heroic (Arc) check.
 Only spells from schools the caster can access can be researched, and any given spell can only be attempted once per level.
-Researching a new spell requires, on average and per level of the spell, 1d4+1x50d. in materials and 1 week.
+Researching a new spell requires, on average and per level of the spell, 100d. in materials and 1 week of time.

+### Lost Spellbooks

+In the event of disaster, a spellcaster can rewrite spells they have learned into a blank spellbook.
+This requires 1 day and 100d. per Rank of spell to be written.

 ### Spell Slot Progression Table